garrandall/popular-music-data/tracks/say-aah-trey-songz-fabolous.md

 Go girl, it's your birthday
 Open wide, I know you're thirsty
-Say aah, hey
+Say ah, hey
-Say aah
+Say ah
 And we don't buy no drinks at the bar
 We pop champagne 'cause we got that dough
-Let me hear you say aah
+Let me hear you say ah
-If you want me say aah
+If you want me say ah

 Hey hey hey hey hey
 It's 'loso, you might be too drunk to know so

-I make you say aah just like I'm your doctor
+I make you say ah just like I'm your doctor
 All I prescribe is cranberry and vodka
 Then I'm tryna kick it, play a little soccer
 And bust a couple off, blaka blaka